waldzellai/mcp-ui/docs/src/guide/client/html-resource.md

       - If using `blob`, it decodes it from Base64.
       - Renders an `<iframe>` with its `src` set to the first valid URL.
       - If a valid URL is passed to the `proxy` prop, it will be used as the source for the iframe, which then renders the external URL in a nested iframe.
 For example, if `proxy` is `https://my-proxy.com/`, the final URL will be `https://my-proxy.com/?url=<encoded_original_url>`.
-      - Sandbox: `allow-scripts allow-same-origin` (needed for some external sites; be mindful of security).
+      - Default sandbox: `allow-scripts allow-same-origin` (needed for some external sites; be mindful of security).
     - For resources with `mimeType: 'text/html'`:
       - Expects `resource.text` or `resource.blob` to contain HTML.
       - If using `blob`, it decodes it from Base64.
       - Renders an `<iframe>` with its `srcdoc` set to the HTML.
-      - Sandbox: `allow-scripts`.
+      - Default sandbox: `allow-scripts`.

+  **Custom Sandbox Permissions**: You can provide additional permissions via the `sandboxPermissions` prop.
+These will be added to the default permissions listed above.
 3.  **Listens for Messages**: Adds a global `message` event listener.
 If an iframe posts a message with `event.data.tool`, your `onUIAction` callback is called.

 ## Styling